How to

 When Your Facebook account is deactivated, and you still have Messenger: you can chat with friends on Messenger.
 Your Facebook profile picture will show in your conversations on Messenger.
 In addition, other people can search for you to send you a message via Messenger.

-How to delete a Facebook account on iPhone or Android?
+How to delete a Facebook account on the phone iPhone or Android?

 How to delete a Facebook account without a password?